cicmen35/userSearch/README.md

-# User Search Application
+# User search application

-A simple web application that displays a list of users fetched from an API and allows you to filter them by name or location.
+A simple web application that displays a list of users fetched from an API and allows filtering by name or location.

 ## Features